Algomus

 Music co-intelligence and co-creativity

 We model patterns, melodies, harmony (chords, chord progressions, cadences), rhythms, texture.
 We ultimately aim to model music structure.
-Over the years, the team worked on musical forms such as fugues, variations, and sonata forms.
+Over the years, the team worked on musical forms

 Bach, Fugue no. 7